 Cook Inlet Beluga Whale Research Methods Workshop Report

 Report from November 29-30, 2017 Workshop to obtain individual input from participants to help inform future management decisions.

 The appendices provide succinct summaries of individual participant input gathered on each of the pre-identified 47 research methods.
-A workshop agenda and a list of workshop participants is also provided
+A workshop agenda and a list of workshop participants is also provided.